 Here you can find examples of our educational activities – they are chosen from many projects done for patient groups, mostly in the field of clinical immunology.
 We are so proud of them because many times we gained evidences that they really have changed peoples' lives in a positive way.
 We addressed them to patients themselves, but also to their families and loved ones, to physicians, other stakeholders and the whole society.

 “Race for the immunity” – educational board game in multiple languages

 “Race for the immunity” is an educational board game created for the youngest patients with PID.
 In a simple way it presents issues related to primary immunodeficiencies – it is adjusted to the child's cognitive abilities.
 The game helps the youngest patients to understand matters related to PID and to shape the right attitudes of children.
 It was created in cooperation with dr Sylwia Kołtan, PhD who was responsible for medical consultation.
 In Poland “Race for the immunity” was distributed to paediatric departments treating children with PID and was handed free of charge to the youngest patients.
 The game currently has three language versions: besides Polish there are also Russian and Italian ones.

-Videos were form the very beginning our most important way of communications with patient community.
+Videos were form the very beginning our most important way of communication with patient communities.
 Thanks to videos we are able to deliver knowledge in a friendly, condensed and attractive manner.
 It is definitely the easiest method of reaching the maximum range of patients.
 Videos are likely shared in social media, so they not only educate patients, but also can raise public awareness.
-Among others, we produced a tutorial video on subcutaneous immunoglobulin infusion, a series of patient testimonials translated into 8 languages and a complex video guide on PIDs, with 10 immunologists talking on different topics related to the disease.
+Among others, we produced a tutorial video on subcutaneous immunoglobulin infusion (SCIg), a series of primary immunodeficiency (PID) patients’ testimonials translated into 8 languages and a complex video guide about PID with 10 clinical immunologists talking on different topics related to the disease.
 Our newest video production is a set of testimonials of a patients with Fabry’s disease.

 “Fullness of life” – the world's first psychological handbook for PID patients